Vivek9760/GuessTheNumber/README.md

 ## 📁 File Structure

 ```
+index.html  ← The game HTML
+style.css   ← The game CSS
-guess-the-number.html   ← The entire game (HTML + CSS + JS in one file)
+script.js   ← The game JS
 README.md   ← This file
 ```

 That's it.
 Just one HTML file!